confidential-containers/trustee/docs/kbs_attestation_protocol.md

 - `tee-pubkey`

-After KBC receives the attestation challenge, a pair of temporary asymmetric keys are generated in HW-TEE.
+After KBC receives the attestation challenge, an ephemeral asymmetric key pair is generated in HW-TEE.
 The private key is stored in HW-TEE.
 The public key and its description information are exported and placed in the `tee-pubkey` field and sent to KBS together with evidence.
 The hash of the `tee-pubkey` field needs to be included in the custom field of HW-TEE evidence and